 Hart’s first pay-per-view title defense was against Intercontinental Champion Shawn Michaels at the 1992 Survivor Series in November.
 In another example of the change in championship promotion, Bret’s main event was against a challenger that the WWF did not build as a genuine threat at the time.
 Still viewed as a mid-card talent at this stage in his career, and with hardly any hype going into the match, HBK never really came across as someone who could dethrone the title holder in 1992.
 This was in complete contrast to just a year prior, where Hogan was billed almost like the underdog going into his title defense against The Undertaker.

-The 1992 Survivor Series was very much a show that bridged the gap between the Hogan era of World Wrestling Entertainment and the New Generation of the company and this first high profile meeting between Hart and long-term nemesis Michaels still stands up today.
+The 1992 Survivor Series was very much a show that bridged the gap between the Hogan era of World Wrestling Entertainment and the New Generation of the company.
+This first high profile meeting between Hart and long-term nemesis Michaels still stands up today.
 When watching this contest back, the standard in quality between this title match and the previous years’ Hogan offering is vastly apparent.
 Hart had his routine, yes.
 His side Russian leg sweep, middle rope elbow, and Sharpshooter mainstays were there for all to see in most Bret matches.
 However, this still felt new and fresh.
 Hogan’s stale big boot and leg drop were nowhere to be found.

 Hart continued to defend the title regularly on television.
 It could be said that less is more, however, as Hart’s regular matches were against the likes of Skinner, Papa Shango, and The Berserker.
-Hogan, during his last run, would be seen far less but have more memorable contests against the likes of The Undertaker and Sgt.
+During his last run, Hogan would be seen far less but have more memorable contests against the likes of The Undertaker and Sgt.
 Slaughter.
 Not that these matches stand out due to in-ring quality, but more so that Hogan was an attraction.
 He was always portrayed as the star, and seeing him was a treat.
 Whereas Hart’s matches were technically superior, he was still carrying the slight aura of the mid-card workhorse, and not much was done in a promotional sense to change this.

 Recommended read: Papa Shango | Why Charles Wright Hated Playing The Role